Traveling-wave solutions and structure-preserving numerical methods for a hyperbolic approximation of the Korteweg-de Vries equation: Asymptotic-preserving and energy-conserving numerical discretization

 with $\gamma_n$ chosen to satisfy the nonlinear scalar equation

 Under certain mild conditions, $\gamma_n = 1 + \mathcal{O}(\Delta t^{p-1})$ exists and can be determined at each time step for a general nonlinear invariant $I$, where $p$ is the order of the ImEx method \cite{ketcheson2019relaxation,ranocha2020general}.
 For specific invariants, such as energy represented by a solution norm, explicit formulas for $\gamma_n$ are available \cite{ketcheson2019relaxation,ranocha2020general}.
+For an ImEx RK method with Butcher coefficients given in \eqref{Mthd:ImEx-RK}, the explicit formula for $\gamma_n$ is given by

-By constructing the relaxation parameter, the modified solution preserves the invariant of the semidiscretized system, thereby ensuring the preservation of the invariant in the fully-discrete numerical scheme.
+where $f_j = f(q^{(j)})$ and $g_j = g(q^{(j)})$, are the function evaluations of $f$ and $g$ at the $j$th stage solution $q^{(j)}$.
+By constructing the entropy relaxation parameter, the modified solution preserves the invariant of the semidiscretized system, thereby ensuring the preservation of the invariant in the fully-discrete numerical scheme.

+In the numerical experiments below, this entropy relaxation technique is used only where indicated in Section \ref{sec:test-conservation} and not at all in Section \ref{sec:test-AP}.